Stromner/GEC/README.md

-# Game Emulator Collecor (GEC)
+# Game Emulator Collector (GEC)
-Small front-end program to have a unified way to launch games for different emulators. **No actual games or emulator code will be hosted within the project**
+Front-end program to have a unified way to launch games for different emulators. **No actual games or emulator code will be hosted within the project**

 ## Planned Work
 * Fetch game files from the net